jrconway3/jrCron_Bonfire-module/README.markdown

+## Update #7:

+I just made a quick bugfix.
+So long as the job is successful runtime should be no less than one second.

 ## Update #6:

 Its been about a week since I've updated, huh?
 Well, I've made some MAJOR updates over the past few days.